bruno-iskeiti/Amala-API/README.md

   </div>

 ## Setup &nbsp;<img alt="Static Badge" src="https://img.shields.io/badge/typescript-ver._5.9.2-blue">

-- First, be sure that you have Docker installed!
-If not, click <a href="https://docs.docker.com/get-started/get-docker/" target="_blank">here</a> to see how to do it.
+- First, be sure to have Docker installed!
+If not, click <a href="https://docs.docker.com/get-started/get-docker/" target="_blank">here</a> to see how to download it.
 - Download the source code, direct on github or using: <br>
   `$ git clone https://github.com/bruno-iskeiti/Amala-API.git`
 - Inside the 'Amala API' folder, you'll find a file named "Makefile".
 It has commands to make it easier to install and configure the application!
-To setup the application, just use: <br>
+To setup the application with a built-in SQLite db, just use: <br>
 `$ makefile setup`
-Fret not!
-This makefile just downloads the necessary `Node.js` and `Nginx` images from Dockerhub.
+And <i>voilà</i>!
+You have Amala API in a docker container!
+- If you want a fast way to run it.
+Just do: <br>
+`$ makefile serve`
+It will run serve at http://localhost:6585.
+Try it!
+- Otherwise, if you want MariaDB, just use:
+`$ makefile setup-mariadb`